 Having a well-stocked home bar is the key to hosting a great cocktail party.
 Having the right ingredients, supplies, and recipes on hand can make it easier to create delicious drinks and provide your guests with a memorable experience.

 Let’s take a look at the basics of building the perfect home bar:

 Stock your bar

-In addition to booze you’ll need perishable ingredients such as lemons and limes (or their juices), agave nectar if making margaritas or Mexico-style cocktails, simple syrup (sugar dissolved in water), plus any other fruits you like – mangos are great if making spicy daiquiris – plus an array of herbs including mint and rosemary if serving mojitos or other herbal concoctions.
-Stock plenty of glasses too!
-It also helps to pick up strainers in various sizes providing you with the tools you need when pouring from shaker.
+In addition to booze, you’ll need perishable ingredients such as lemons and limes (or their juices), agave nectar if making margaritas or Mexico-style cocktails, simple syrup (sugar dissolved in water), plus any other fruits you like – mangos are great if making spicy daiquiris – plus an array of herbs including mint and rosemary if serving mojitos or other herbal concoctions.
+Stock plenty of glasses, too!
+It also helps to pick up strainers in various sizes, providing you with the tools you need when pouring from a shaker.

 Learn the basics of mixing drinks